 Bed in Front of Window

-If you have no other choice but to place your bed in front of a window, then choose a bed with a high and very solid headboard that lends the support of a wall.
+If you have no other choice but to place your bed in front of a window, then choose a high bed with a very solid headboard that lends the support of a wall.
 Also, leave enough space so you can walk between the headboard and the window.
 If you can walk easily around it, then the chi energy can move around it.

 Sleeping Underneath Beams